bytewax/bytewax/docs/articles/getting-started/operators.md

 There is a detailed description of every operator, its behavior, and a simple example in the API docs for [`bytewax.Dataflow`](/apidocs#bytewax.Dataflow).

-## Epoch Modification

-Operators generally do not modify the epoch of the data that is passing through them.
-If they do, that will be called out explicitly in their API documentation.
-For example, [`bytewax.Dataflow.reduce()`](/apidocs#bytewax.Dataflow.reduce) mentions that its output will be only in the epoch of the most recent value for each key.

 ## Stateful Operators

 Any operator which carries state between processing items is a